Watch these 8 movies before you study in Finland

 The Unknown Soldier (Tuntematon sotilas)

 Based on the book of the same name, this movie is about the Continuation War between Finland and the Soviet Union from 1941 to 1944.
 The perspective of ordinary Finnish soldiers delivers a gripping, intense cinematic experience.
-Since 2000, this classic has been broadcast on TV on the Finnish Independence Day (6 December).
+This classic has been broadcast on TV on the Finnish Independence Day (6 December) every single year since 2000.
+An impressive remake by director Aku Louhimies hit cinemas just a few weeks before the Finnish Centennial in 2017.

 The Man Without a Past (Mies vailla menneisyyttä)